The Ultimate MOT Guide

 - Wheels and tyres

-Many of these items are quick and easy to check yourself before submitting your car to an MOT test.
-Which means you can avoid having to pay for a retest or repairs simply because you had a faulty light bulb or an empty windscreen washer bottle.
+Many of these items are quick and easy to check yourself before taking your car for its MOT test.
+This means you can avoid having to pay for a retest or repairs simply because you had a faulty light bulb or an empty windscreen washer bottle.

 How do you prove you have an MOT?